 - How do I work out my monthly HP payments?

-When looking at different finance agreements, it’s important you know how the price of each is calculated.
-This will help you make an informed decision as to which finance agreement is right for you, and gives you complete transparency, so you know exactly what you are paying for.
+When you’re looking for a new car and considering the different finance agreements available it’s important to know how the price of each is calculated.
+This is so that you are able to make an informed decision as to which finance agreement is right for you.
+It will also give you complete transparency, as you should always know what you’re paying for.

 We think this is a really important aspect of your journey as a buyer, and it’s vital that you fully understand where your money is going.

-So, in this article, we’ll look at how the cost of a hire purchase is calculated, and what sort of things affect it.
+In this article, we’ll look at how the cost of a Hire Purchase agreement is calculated, and the sort of things that can affect it.

 How is Hire Purchase calculated?

-A hire purchase, as it’s a finance agreement, is calculated differently to a lease contract (such as contract hire).
+As a finance agreement, Hire Purchase, often referred to as HP, is calculated differently to a lease contract (such as Contract Hire).